Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 Seaspice Brasserie & Lounge

-If you're looking for an on-the-water experience that makes you feel like you're worthy of walking on water, splurge on the refined culinary luxury at the ritzy Seaspice Brasserie & Lounge.
-With incredible waterfront views of the River and the Miami skyline, Seaspice's menu highlights unique signature offerings, such as appetizers ranging from the Hokkaido Scallop Tartare in a mussels reduction with granny smith apples and Ossetra caviar, to the magnificent Grand Seafood Platter and seafood towers that features two pounds of lobster, with prawns, fresh oysters, and Alaskan king crab for $240.
+For an experience that makes you feel like you're worthy of walking on water, splurge on the refined culinary luxury at the ritzy Seaspice Brasserie & Lounge.
+With incredible waterfront views of the river and the Miami skyline, Seaspice's menu highlights unique signature offerings.

 Kiki on the River